realead/cynamedtuple/README.md

     pip uninstall cynamedtuple

-The necessary `cython`-module will be installed as well, if not already in the installation.
+The necessary `Cython`-module will be installed as well, if not already in the installation.

 ## Usage